MyPureCloud/genesys-spark/packages/genesys-spark-mcp-server/README.md

 Genesys Spark MCP Server is a Model Context Protocol (MCP) server that provides comprehensive information about the Genesys Spark Design System components.
 It offers detailed component documentation, usage guidelines, examples, and code generation capabilities for building applications with Genesys Spark components.

-This project is heavily inspired by [react-design-systems-mcp](https://github.com/agentience/react-design-systems-mcp/tree/develop).
+This project is inspired by [react-design-systems-mcp](https://github.com/agentience/react-design-systems-mcp/tree/develop).
 `react-design-systems-mcp` has a similar goal, they started by adding MCP tools for AWS Cloudscape Design System components.

 ## Features